ITRS-Group/geneos-good-practice/README.md

 > Note: The downloads can be also be accessed using the `geneos` program below, either directly from your systems if you have direct Internet access from the shell or from an independent system where you can download releases for internal distribution.

-### Best Practice `geneos` Tool
+### Good Practice `geneos` Tool

-The [`geneos`](https://github.com/ITRS-Group/cordial/tree/main/tools/geneos) program replaces all the previous shell scripts published with the Best Practice guides in the past with a much enhanced single executable that you can use to deploy and maintain your ITRS Geneos estate.
+The [`geneos`](https://github.com/ITRS-Group/cordial/tree/main/tools/geneos) program replaces all the previous shell scripts published with the Good Practice guides in the past with a much enhanced single executable that you can use to deploy and maintain your ITRS Geneos estate.
 It can be downloaded as part of the public [`cordial`](https://github.com/ITRS-Group/cordial/releases/latest) repo releases via github.

-This program is the one that will be used in the new Best Practice Guides.
+This program is the one that will be used in the new Good Practice Guides.

 ### Sample Geneos Configuration Files